asbott/jamgine/gfx/imm/gui/README.md

 - Angle picker (Circle with line, drag, display degrees)
 - Click on slider should move handle there
 - Text box
-- Stylize widgets
-- Style editor
 - Fix Bugs/Issues
+    - Text field h scrolling stopped working
     - Resize areas blocked by scrollbars
     - Mouse scroll blocked when any widget hovered (use CAPTURE_SCROLL flag)
     - Int drags are wonky (no decimal place interpolation)